jdel12/eck-kittyhawk/quickstart/README.md

 This is a basic quickstart ECK cluster that has no persistent storage.
 It is meant for drop-in demos or fast exploration with deletion shortly thereafter.

-Fleet and a DaemonSet of Agents are setup as well.
-Each has several integrations you'd want for Kubernetes observability.
-Kibana is preconfigured to load these Fleet policies and has it's own packaged APM solution enabled as well with more details on enabling this below.
+Fleet and a DaemonSet of Agents are offered as a setup as well.
+Each has several integrations you'd want for Kubernetes observability and Kibana is preconfigured to load these Fleet policies.
 Lastly there is a trial license secret and instrucitons for deploying `kube-state-metrics` for certain metricsets.

 These are just flat yamls that you can deploy at will and as long as the application permits it, leave off anything you dont want.
 For example:

-`kubectl apply -f elasticsearch.yml -f kibana.yml -f fleet.yml -f legacy-apmserver.yml -f trial-license.yml`
+`kubectl apply -f elasticsearch.yml -f kibana.yml -f fleet.yml -f trial-license.yml`

 ## Viewing your Data in Kibana